 The terms and conditions of other regulatory capital instruments already in issue or to be issued after the date hereof by the Issuer or any of its subsidiaries may vary and accordingly such instruments may not be written down at the same time, or to the same extent, as the Tier 1 Bonds, or at all.
 In particular, regulatory capital instruments issued by the Issuer with terms that require such instruments to be converted into equity or written down when a capital measure falls below a threshold that is equal or higher than the Write-down Threshold Ratio, may not be converted or written down in case of the occurrence of a Write-down Trigger Event if the relevant capital measure for triggering a conversion or write-down, as the case may be, under those instruments is calculated differently from the CET1 Ratio.
-Furthermore, regulatory capital instruments issued by the Issuer with terms that require such instruments to be converted into equity or written down when a capital measure falls below a threshold that is lower than the Write-down Threshold Ratio may be converted or written down only after the Tier 1 Bonds have been fully written down.
+Furthermore, regulatory capital instruments issued by the Issuer with terms that require such instruments issued by the Issuer with terms that require such instruments is converted into equity or written down when a capital measure falls below a threshold Ratio may be converted or written down only after the Tier 1 Bonds have been fully written down.